-The governing body should note the outcome of its consideration on the student's file and SIMS, along with copies of any papers for future reference.
-The governing body must comply with any direction of the panel to place a note on the student's educational record (the student file and SIMS).
-Any decision of a governing body to offer reinstatement which is subsequently turned down by the parents should also be recorded on the student's file and SIMS.
+The governing body should note the outcome of its consideration on the student's file and CLASS CHARTS, along with copies of any papers for future reference.
+The governing body must comply with any direction of the panel to place a note on the student's educational record (the student file and CLASS CHARTS).
+Any decision of a governing body to offer reinstatement which is subsequently turned down by the parents/carers should also be recorded on the student's file and CLASS CHARTS.